linnienaryshkin/analyze-trades/README.md

 `Time of trade message, CompanyName, Order Type - New order (D) or Cancel (F), Quantity`

-The lines are time ordered although **two or more lines may have the same time**.
+The lines are time-ordered although **two** or more lines may have the same time\*\*.
 Company names will not contain any commas.
-Ignore any lines which are not properly formatted and **continue to process** the rest of the file.
+Ignore any lines that are not properly formatted and continue to process the rest of the file.

 ### Here are some example lines: